 - Bereavement and grief (including hidden or socially unrecognised grieving)

 - Migration, diversity, social and cultural integration

 - Physical Illness

-- Political concerns
+- Political and environmental concerns

 - Questions around identity

 - Sexual abuse

 - Traumas – be they chronic or acute